vercel/next.js/docs/advanced-features/react-18/server-components.md

 }
 ```

-The `<Home>` and `<Profile>` components will always be server-side rendered and streamed to the client, and will not be included by the client runtime.
+The `<Home>` and `<Profile>` components will always be server-side rendered and streamed to the client, and will not be included by the client-side JavaScript.
 However, `<Content>` will still be hydrated on the client-side, like normal React components.

 > Make sure you're using default imports and exports for server components (`.server.js`).
 The support of named exports are a work in progress!